-Connect your students to our community and the world with the electronic edition of The Sacramento Bee.
-Young readers see the newspaper as a dependable and complete source of information.
-The e-Edition of The Bee is delivered at a time, place and in a format that is attractive to them.
-Your students can log on and read The Bee from any computer, laptop or tablet, whether at school or at home.
+Keep your students connected to our community and the world with the electronic edition (e-Edition) of The Sacramento Bee.
+The e-Edition is an exact replica of the newspaper that is delivered to you and your students electronically.
+Best of all, they can log on and read The Bee from any computer, laptop or tablet, whether at school or at home.

 There are also lessons, teacher guides and educational resources available at our Media in Education (M.I.E.) web site to help you plan your lessons while using the online newspaper.
 We have teacher guides in all subject areas and for all grade levels.

-Educational subscriptions are available at no cost to all classroom teachers and school librarians.
-The Sacramento Bees Vacation Donation program (funded by Bee subscribers) and The Bees Education Fund (supported by area businesses and nonprofit organizations) sponsor your participation.
+Educational subscriptions are available to all classroom teachers at no cost.
+The Sacramento Bees Vacation Donation program (funded by Bee subscribers) and The Bees Education Fund (funded by area businesses and nonprofit organizations) sponsor your participation.
 Simply click the red link below and complete the online order form.

 Frequently Asked Questions